Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes

-and refer to \cite{athreya_convergence_1976} for the details of the proof.
 The Bellman-Harris process is defined inductively by starting from an initial number of individuals $N_0\in \mathbb{N}^*$ and initial ages $(A_i)_{i=1, \ldots N_0}$.
 The individuals live during random times, which are independent and distributed as a Gamma law $\Gamma(k,\theta)$.
 At the end of their life, they are replaced by two individuals with age $0$.
 When we start from one single individual with age $a\in\mathbb{R}_+$, we denote by $\mathbb{E}_a$ and $\text{Var}_a$ the associated expectation and the associated variance.
 Unless otherwise specified, we start from one single individual with age $0$.

-We now give the different regimes of approximations of the fluctuations.
+We now give the different regimes of convergence of the fluctuations.
 The result holds for a Bellman-Harris process starting from one individual with age $0$.
 Classical arguments for branching processes enable the extension of the results to more general initial conditions.